Ben624/389Rfall18/week/9/writeup/README.md

 After figuring out how to use `hashlib`, it was time to start coding.
 After seeing that the passwords come from a provided password list, I thought it would be a good idea to add a for loop that would go through all the passwords.
 So, I added `for word in wordlist:` before `for salt in salts:`.

-Next, I stripped the word to remove any unwanted leading or trailing characters with `word = word.strip()`.
+Next, I stripped the word to remove any unwanted leading/trailing characters with `word = word.strip()`.
 Then, after looking back at the provided `hashlib` documentation, I used the sha512 function to get the desired hash with `hsh = hashlib.sha512(salt+word).hexdigest()`.
 I did `salt+word` instead of just word since in the Readme it says *'each password is salted by pre-pending a single, lowercase character'*.

 Next, I just checked if `hsh`(from above) was included in the list of hashes provided in the hashes file.
 If hsh was in hashes, I printed out the the Salt and Password.
 After running the program, I got the following results: